Fiber Facts

 19.5 Micron

-SeaCell™ is produced in Europe.
-It is a cellulosic fiber derived from seaweed and produced using the Lyocell process.
-It is the power of seaweed in a fiber.
-Production takes place in a closed loop with no chemicals released as waste.
+SeaCell™ production occurs in Europe.
+SeaCell™ is a cellulosic natural fiber derived from one of the ocean’s most plentiful natural resources: seaweed.
+SeaCell™ develops using the Lyocell process.
+This fiber has all the power of the seaweed’s natural materials and physical properties in a fiber.
+Production takes place in a closed loop, limiting environmental impact.
+Its reputation for minimal climate impact results from production not releasing chemicals as waste.

 Silk – Mulberry